FreeRADIUS InkBridge

 Structural Data Types

 It is possible to loop over the children of a structural data type, as given in the example below.
-Since the loop is over the child (i.e. leaf) attributes, the values are copied back.
+Since the loop is over the child (i.e. leaf) attributes, the values are copied back as described above.

 Example of Looping over children of a structural type.